pvswie/Wifi-network-reliability-testtool/README.md

 # Local-network-reliability-testtool
-python test tool for logging issues with a local (home) network designed to run 24/7/365 logging issues with the wifi network through which the tool is testing.
+python test tool for identifying and logging issues with a local (home) network designed to run 24/7/365 logging issues with the wifi network through which the tool is testing.

 System requirements:
 - A client running the python3 test script.
 The script has been tested to work on linux and termux/android.